 1. No Free State Filing Option

 eSmart doesn’t offer free filing for state tax returns with any of its packages.
-You have to pay $29.95 to $35.95 for state returns, including your first, though you aren’t required to file one along with your federal return.
+You have to pay anywhere from $29.95 to $36.95 for state returns, including your first, though you aren’t required to file one along with your federal return.

 According to the IRS, some state tax authorities offer free state return filing, though you need to check with your state to determine if you qualify based on income or membership in a favored group (such as active-duty or retired military).
 You can also file state returns for free using TurboTax’s Free Federal or TaxAct’s Free plans, both of which support 1040EZ/A filings.